The Saint Bernard was once a hospice dog but is now a giant companion

 Bernard puppies were used to make the movie Beethoven’s 2nd due to how quickly

-the breed grows and matures.
+the breed matures.

 The Saint Bernard has an average life span of 8 to 10 years.

-gastric ailments, entropion (the eyelids turn in towards the eyeball) and
+gastric ailments, entropion (the eyelids turn in towards the eyeball), and

-diabetes, seizures, hot spots, cardiomyopathy and other heart conditions.
+diabetes, seizures, hot spots, cardiomyopathy, and other heart conditions.

-Suggested veterinary tests include hip, elbow, eyes and heart.
+Suggested veterinary tests include hip, elbow, eyes, and heart.
 These dogs are

 prone to bloat so a few small meals a day is important, as is exercising before

-it is important that Saint Bernard owners take extra care in making sure the
+meals and avoiding heavy physical activity right after a meal.
+That being said, it is important Saint Bernard owners take extra care in making sure the

 dog does not become overweight.
 This breed does not tolerate the heat well so

-make sure the dog doesn't get heatstroke in the summer.
+monitor for heatstroke in the summer.

 Whether this breed is pulling a cart, rescuing lost

-travelers or interacting with children the Saint Bernard is a fantastic choice
+travelers or interacting with children, the Saint Bernard is a fantastic choice

-finding a lost soul in the snow the Saint Bernard has found its way into the
+finding a lost soul in the snow, the Saint Bernard has found its way into the

 hearts of families across the world.